top of page

 Tomato and cucumber salad

 I am a big believer that cheat meals are very important.
 We have lives, with social outings, dinners, family dinners and other occasions where healthy foods isn't always the option.
-Avoiding all "bad" food is simply not feasible and in my opinion not worth it.

 Allow yourself one cheat meal a week.